 Readymade lehengas, known as pavadais are available for little girls here.

-If you are shopping in Chennai for traditional South Indian (Madurai) cotton saris and Kalamkari fabrics, do visit this Chennai shop.
+Do visit this shop in Chennai for traditional South Indian (Madurai) cotton saris and Kalamkari fabrics.